LaravelDaily/Laravel-Asset-Stock-Management/README.md

 - Run __php artisan migrate --seed__ (it has some seeded data for your testing)
 - That's it: launch the main URL.
 - You can login to adminpanel by going go `/login` URL and login with credentials __admin@admin.com__ - __password__
+- For other users, doctors/directors, their email is in `users.email` field, and password is __password__

 ## License